apache/skywalking/docs/en/setup/backend/backend-mysql-monitoring.md

 2. Set up [OpenTelemetry Collector ](https://opentelemetry.io/docs/collector/getting-started/#docker).
 For details on Prometheus Receiver in OpenTelemetry Collector, refer to [here](../../../../test/e2e-v2/cases/mysql/prometheus-mysql-exporter/otel-collector-config.yaml).
 3. Config SkyWalking [OpenTelemetry receiver](opentelemetry-receiver.md).

-### MySQL Monitoring
+### MySQL/MariaDB Monitoring
-MySQL monitoring provides monitoring of the status and resources of the MySQL server.
-MySQL cluster is cataloged as a `Layer: MYSQL` `Service` in OAP.
+MySQL/MariaDB monitoring provides monitoring of the status and resources of the MySQL/MariaDB server.
+MySQL/MariaDB cluster is cataloged as a `Layer: MYSQL` `Service` in OAP.
-Each MySQL server is cataloged as an `Instance` in OAP.
+Each MySQL/MariaDB server is cataloged as an `Instance` in OAP.
 #### Supported Metrics
 | Monitoring Panel | Unit | Metric Name | Description | Data Source |
 |-----|------|-----|-----|-----|